skunkfpv/Control-Capture/README.md

 3. Connect the Arduino to your computer via USB.
 Upload the Arduino code to the board using the Arduino IDE.
-The Arduino will receive the joystick data and convert it into a PPM signal.
+The Arduino will receive the joystick data and convert it into a NRF24L01 signal.

 4. Connect to Device:
-Connect the PPM output pin (pin 9) from the Arduino to the PPM input on your drone, model vehicle, or other devices.
+Connect the NRF24L01 to your audrino and your vehicle.

 5. To discover what COM port your device is on, please run the [COM SCANNER](#[COM-SCANNER](https://github.com/skunkfpv/Control-Capture/blob/main/COM%20SCANNER.py))